Duality for Delsarte's extremal problem on locally compact Abelian groups

 The proof is complete. \end{proof}

-\begin{remark} The analogous, but simpler argument works when the original sign prescription encoded in the cone $M$ is $f|_A\ge 0$.
-In that case we need $p\ge f$, which case was described in \cite{Zeitschrift}, too.
+\begin{remark} The analogous, but simpler argument works when the original sign prescription encoded in the cone $Q$ is $f|_A\ge 0$.
+In that case we need $p\ge f$, which case was described in Ga\'al, R\'ev\'esz \cite{Zeitschrift}, too.
 It works similarly as above without using negative signs at all, that is, with $s_x:= 2r + T_x r + T_{-x} r $ replacing $r_x$, and deriving the respective upper, instead of lower, estimates on $A$. \end{remark}

-Now we can apply the following result of Jeyakumar and Wolkowicz, see \cite[Lemma 2.2. (a)]{JeyaWolf} where a proof is given with an essential use of a result from \cite{Brezis} for subdifferentials of convex functions.
+Now we can apply the following result of Jeyakumar and Wolkowicz, see \cite[Lemma 2.2 (a)]{JeyaWolf} where a proof is given with an essential use of a result from Attouch, Brezis \cite{Brezis} for subdifferentials of convex functions.

 \begin{lemma}[Jeyakumar-Wolkowicz] If $R, S$ are closed convex sets, $0 \in R \cap S$, and the cone $\cone(R-S)$ generated by $R-S$ is a closed subspace, then $(R \cap S)^*=R^* + S^*$. \end{lemma} For a closed subset $A\subseteq G$ let us write